 Hailed as one of the best conductors of his generation, Argentine-born Daniel Canosa has led orchestras in Argentina, the United States, and Europe.
 He has established a bright reputation for his sensible and inspiring performances of an extensive repertoire of symphonic and choral masterworks from all periods.
 Currently living in California, he is the music director and conductor of the ECHO Chamber Orchestra, artistic director and conductor of the Apollo Symphony Orchestra, and the music director of the Marin Baroque.

-The newly formed ECHO Chamber orchestra has inspired praise from audience and press alike: the San Francisco Classical Voice said about their debut concert: “the experience was special—not only was the music beautiful, but it also felt incredibly personal.”
+The ECHO Chamber orchestra has inspired praise from audience and press alike: the San Francisco Classical Voice said about their debut concert: “the experience was special—not only was the music beautiful, but it also felt incredibly personal.”
 (Lily O’Brian).

 Under his leadership from 2009 to 2012, the Bay Area Rainbow Symphony rose to an important regional status within a short period of time, attracting an enthusiastic following.
 A review by the San Francisco Classical Voice entitled “Orchestra of Promise” said about their performance of Rachmaninoff Rhapsody on a Theme by Paganini: “the orchestra… displayed such sincerity and understanding”… “[Its] earnestness in music-making is truly a breath of fresh air in the classical music scene” (Rebecca Liao).

 Mr. Canosa has appeared as guest conductor with orchestras in California and abroad, including engagements with the Auburn Symphony, Veridian Symphony, and Camilla Symphony Orchestra.
-In 2001, his all-Beethoven program with the Auburn Symphony received recognition: “Pluck is what it takes to tackle Beethoven… Canosa’s careful conducting shepherded the orchestra in the right directions… [and] proved commanding [in] Symphony No. 7, landing its attacks, severe cutoffs, and varied dynamics like a gymnast in fine form.”
+His all-Beethoven program with the Auburn Symphony received recognition: “Pluck is what it takes to tackle Beethoven… Canosa’s careful conducting shepherded the orchestra in the right directions… [and] proved commanding [in] Symphony No. 7, landing its attacks, severe cutoffs, and varied dynamics like a gymnast in fine form.”
 (Patricia Beach Smith, Sacramento Bee.)

 In 1996 Mr. Canosa deepened his involvement with period-instrument ensembles as Music Director of the Nieuw Amsterdam Barokorkest en Koor, touring extensively in The Netherlands, Belgium, and Germany.
 In California, he founded in 1998 the well-received Apollo Baroque Orchestra, a first for the Sierra Foothills, and in Sacramento, the Camerata California, a professional-level chamber choir and orchestra.
 He is founder and music director of Marin Baroque, the premier period-indtrument ensemble in Marin County, California, that raised the bar for Baroque music concert programming and fully staged Baroque operas in the greater San Francisco Bar Area.
 The critics declared: "Superb musicianship, adventurous & convincing programming."